Ptolemy2002/react-proxy-context/lib/README.md

 #### Props
 - `contextClass` (Object): The class of the context to provide.
 This is the class that was created using `createProxyContext`.
 - `value` (Object): The value of the context.
 This is what is reported when the context is not provided.
 - `onChange` (Function): A function that is called whenever the context is changed.
-The first parameter is the property that was changed (null if it was reassignment), the second parameter is the current value of the context, and the third parameter is the previous value of the context.
+The first parameter is the property that was changed (null if it was reassignment), the second parameter is the current value of the property, and the third parameter is the previous value of the property.
 This is useful for listening to changes in the provider's parent component.
 - `proxyRef` (Object): A ref object that is assigned the proxy object of the context.
 This is useful for accessing the proxy object directly by the provider's parent component.

 ## Hooks